Monday, 16 October 2023

 Two separate forces set out, neither with the knowledge or consent of the Republican government in Madrid.
 One from Valencia, under the command of a Civil Guard Captain Manuel Uribarri with 1,200 men.
 (Mostly anarchist militia but including about 400 Civil Guard).
 These set sail in a liner – Mar Cantabrico, escorted by two destroyers – Almirante Antequerra & Almirante Miranda.
 This force headed first for Carberra (August 1st), then onto Formentera (August 8th) and finally Ibiza (August 9th); none of these landings were seriously opposed and all three islands were soon secured for the Republic.

 And from Barcelona a much larger force commanded by an naval air force officer – Captain Alberto Bayo (see below).
-This force’s objective was Majorca it consisted of: 2,000 men (mostly regulars and Catalan militia) in eleven merchantmen escorted by the Battleship – Jaime I (see notes below); the Cruiser – Libertad; 3 submarines and a torpedo boat; these arrived in Menorca in late July.
+This force’s objective was Mallorca it consisted of: 2,000 men (mostly regulars and Catalan militia) in eleven merchantmen escorted by the Battleship – Jaime I (see notes below); the Cruiser – Libertad; 3 submarines and a torpedo boat; these arrived in Menorca in late July.

 Captain Alberto Bayo